allpix-squared/allpix-squared/src/modules/ElectricFieldReader/README.md

 * `depletion_depth` : Thickness of the depleted region.
 Used for all electric fields.
 When using the depletion depth in **linear** mode, no depletion voltage can be specified.
 * `file_name` : Location of file containing the electric field in the INIT format.
 Only used if the *model* parameter has the value **init**.
 * `field_scale` : Scale of the electric field in x- and y-direction.
 This parameter allows to use electric fields for fractions or multiple pixels.
 For example, an electric field calculated for a quarter pixel cell can be used by setting this parameter to `0.5 0.5` (half pitch in both directions) while a field calculated for four pixel cells in y and a single cell in x could be mapped to the pixel grid using `1 4`.
 Defaults to `1.0 1.0`.
 Only used if the *model* parameter has the value **init**.
+* `field_offset`: Offset of the field from the pixel edge in x- and y-direction.
+By default, the framework assumes that the provided electric field starts at the edge of the pixel, i.e. with an offset of `0.0`.
+With this parameter, the field can be shifted e.g. by half a pixel pitch to accommodate for fields which have been simulated starting from the pixel center.
+In this case, a parameter of `0.5 0.5` should be used.
+Only used if the *model* parameter has the value **init**.
 * `output_plots` : Determines if output plots should be generated.
 Disabled by default.
 * `output_plots_steps` : Number of bins in both x- and y-direction in the 2D histogram used to plot the electric field in the detectors.
 Only used if `output_plots` is enabled.
 * `output_plots_project` : Axis to project the 3D electric field on to create the 2D histogram.
 Either **x**, **y** or **z**.
 Only used if `output_plots` is enabled.